vvarik/32drugs/doc/growthrates.md

     sub = bactgrowth %>%
       filter(strain=='D', conc==0)

-The `growthrates` function to estimate growth rate from the linear part of log transformed curve is `all_easylinear()`
+The function to estimate growth rate from the linear part of log transformed curve is `all_easylinear()`

     mod1 = all_easylinear(
       # estimate value as a function of time,